 Instructions

-- Wash and dry the pimientos.
-Heat up the olive oil in a frying pan.
-Add the pimientos and fry them – the skin will detach a bit and change color – grey-ish and dark brown where fried a lot – that is fine.
-The pimientos are fine, when they start to deflate and get softer.
-Season with a bit of the pepper and sprinkle with the sea salt (bit more than usual).
-Serve warm.
+1. Wash and dry the Pimientos.
+Heat up some olive oil in a frying pan.
+Add the Pimientos and fry them on all sides – the skin will detach a bit and change color – grayish and dark brown, even some black spots might appear, but that is fine.
+The Pimientos are ready when they start to deflate and get soft.

 Notes